Cognitive Dissonance: Exploring the Psychological Barriers to Change and Our Relationship with Food

 One of the ways we can reduce cognitive dissonance is by adding new beliefs into the roster:

-• Learning more and not less about how our consumption habits impact other social justice issues.
+- Learning more and not less about how our consumption habits impact our fellow human beings and food systems.

 - Taking it slowly but surely:

-• Gradual changes will often help us more than going all in, all at once.
+- Gradual changes will often help us more than going all in, all at once.
 Understand that you are on this journey and that throughout the process there will be moments in which you made an imperfect choice.
-We use these moments as our biggest teachers and we move on.
+We use these moments as our biggest teachers and we move on, understanding that if we felt that twang of discomfort, we know the mechanism behind it now, and we can feel the discomfort but shake it off and move forward.
+If it's human and it happens to all of us, we can feel it and still continue.

 - Accountability and support

-• Holding myself accountable was an important part of the puzzle for me, and combining that with kind support from others will give you a sturdy base because the journey will likely be a winding road.
+- Holding yourself accountable is an important part of the puzzle (and it certainly was for me), and combining that with kind support from others will give you a sturdy base because the journey will likely be a winding road.
 Having someone to both understand what you’re trying to achieve and bring you encouragement will be huge.

 - Mindfulness and self reflection